 Leaders we talk to consider the relationships among their social and environmental impact, their strategy, and their purpose, with the aim of creating alignment.
 Doing so can lead to hard-to-reverse choices about where and how to compete that make up the core of a company strategy.
 The resulting friction is uncomfortable, but also extremely valuable.
 Encouraging this on an ongoing basis by building purpose-linked questions into a key strategy, budgeting, and capital investment is effective for managing trade-offs when they crop up.

 Engage a wide range of stakeholders early as a key input into this process.
-By interviewing external stakeholders, including investors, organisations can understand their posture and process related to purpose.
+By interviewing external stakeholders, including investors, organizations can understand their posture and process related to purpose.

 Such engagement brings out new perspectives, mitigates risk, and can avoid the sort of surprises the investment companies faced in Texas.